Murtazaweb/noteyAPP/README.md

 # notes

-> NoteApp in Vuejs and nodejs
+> NoteApp in Vuejs and nodejs add new notes and delete notes in Vue APP

 ## Build Setup